evrekadev/evreka-api-doc/source/engagement/case/edit-case-attachments.rst

 .. code-block:: json

     {
-        "detail": "Failed to update attachments."
-    }
+        "detail": "Client does not have cases permission" }

 *Status Code:* ``404`` - Not Found
 *Content Type:* ``application/json``